tjhunter/karps/doc/paper/scratch.md

 establishing sound principles and structures is paramount.
 Without these, complex and unforeseen interactions emerge that expose some behavior that on the face of it, is a logical consequences of the initial specifications, but yields surprising or confusing results to the user of such a system.

-Artificial intelligence is arguably not well captured by current systems because of its roots in statistics, and its peculiar needs.
-At a high level, ML is not that different from other data processing frameworks: it condenses data into a model (in the case of supervised learning), and then applies this model to some unseen data.
+As such, this paper is mostly concerned with the soundness of its interfaces and delegates practical considerations to further study, with the hope that these interfaces are representative of current and future needs.

+Artificial intelligence is not well captured by current data systems because of its roots in statistics, and its peculiar needs.
+Statistical workloads can usually trade some exactness in results for large computing gains, as shown by BlinkDB in some workloads.
+Current exploration has so far focused on starting from a high level goal (embedding constraints in SQL for example) and working these constraints through an existing engine.
+This paper proposes a bottom-up approach.
+It focuses on establishing a small, highly structured set of primitive operations that capture well the requirements of statistical techniques such as the bootstrap or model learning.
+In the streaming section, we will show that in this context, a statistical workload has the same characteristics as a streaming workload, and that for both we can establish some convergence and soundness guarantees.

 Data processing systems are primarily focused on transforming data, and as such reading and writing data is a critical, but poorly formalized, part of such systems.
 For example, from the perspective